Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: Summary and conclusions

-Concluding, motivated by experimental uncertainties in the properties of the unbound nucleus $^7$He, we solved for $n+\rm{^{6}He}$ resonances using the single-channel SS-HORSE extension of the {\it ab initio} NCSM with the realistic Daejeon16 $NN$ interaction.
-Our results for the low-lying narrow~$3/2^{-}$ and wide~$5/2^{-}$ resonances are in reasonable agreement with experiment and with results quoted in the GSM~\cite{GSM} and NCSMC~\cite{Navratil7He1, Navratil7He2} studies.
-We found an additional wide $3/2^{-}$ resonance around the energy of 5~MeV as well as wide $3/2^{+}$ and $5/2^{+}$ resonances at nearby energies.
-No resonance was found in the~$1/2^{+}$ state consistent with the GSM~\cite{GSM}, NCSMC~\cite{Navratil7He1, Navratil7He2} studies and experimental situation.
-The~$1/2^{-}$ resonance is predicted to be wide enough and at the energy in reasonable agreement with the NCSMC~\cite{Navratil7He1, Navratil7He2} calculations and results of experiments of Refs.~\cite{Wuosmaa, Boutachkov} and disagrees with the indication of a low-lying narrow resonant state suggested in Ref.~\cite{Meister}.
-It appears reasonable that the observed resonance at the energy of~6.2~MeV with the width of~4~MeV of unknown spin-parity mentioned in the compilation of Ref.~\cite{Tilley} is formed as an overlap of our second $3/2^{-}$ resonance with our $3/2^{+}$ and $5/2^{+}$ resonances.
+We performed a study of the $n+\rm{^{6}He}$ continuum states within the single-channel SS-HORSE extension of the {\it ab initio} NCSM with JISP16 and Daejeon16 $NN$ interactions.
+No resonance was found in the~$1/2^{+}$ state {consistent} with the GSM~\cite{GSM}{, NCSMC~\cite{Navratil7He1, Navratil7He2} studies} and experimental situation. {The~$1/2^{-}$ resonance is predicted by both interactions to be wide enough and at the energy in a reasonable agreement with the NCSMC~\cite{Navratil7He1, Navratil7He2} calculations and results of experiments of Refs.~\cite{Wuosmaa, Boutachkov} and clearly contradicts with the hypothesis of a low-lying narrow resonant state suggested in Ref.~\cite{Meister}. } We note however that this as well as other $^{7}$He resonances are known from the experiment with weak spin-parity assignment arguments.
+Our results for the narrow~$3/2^{-}$ and wide~$5/2^{-}$ resonances are in a reasonable agreement with experiment {and with} results quoted in the GSM~\cite{GSM} {and NCSMC~\cite{Navratil7He1, Navratil7He2} studies}{.
+However,} JISP16 overestimates the width of the~$3/2^{-}$ and the energy of the~$5/2^{-}$ resonances.

-Our results with Daejeon16 are also in reasonable agreement with those of our preliminary SS-HORSE-NCSM study~\cite{future} with the realistic $NN$ interaction JISP16~\cite{JISP16}.
-In particular, JISP16 also generates even wider $3/2^+$ and $5/2^+$ resonances overlapping with the second $3/2^-$ resonance approximately 1~MeV higher in energy than Daejeon16, i.\:e., very close to the experimentally observed resonance at~6.2 MeV.